Isometry group

-In mathematics, the isometry group of a metric space is the set of all bijective isometries (i.e. bijective, distance-preserving maps) from the metric space onto itself, with the function composition as group operation.
+In mathematics, the isometry group of a metric space is the set of all bijective isometries (that is, bijective, distance-preserving maps) from the metric space onto itself, with the function composition as group operation.
 Its identity element is the identity function.
 The elements of the isometry group are sometimes called motions of the space.

 Every isometry group of a metric space is a subgroup of isometries.
 It represents in most cases a possible set of symmetries of objects/figures in the space, or functions defined on the space.
 See symmetry group.

 A discrete isometry group is an isometry group such that for every point of the space the set of images of the point under the isometries is a discrete set.

 In pseudo-Euclidean space the metric is replaced with an isotropic quadratic form; transformations preserving this form are sometimes called "isometries", and the collection of them is then said to form an isometry group of the pseudo-Euclidean space.